Wednesday, August 14, 2019

 Class Policies and Expectations

-Carefully review Handout CL.
+Carefully review Handout CPE

 Cancellations